wolivera/kubrick-multimodal-agent/README.md

 | Provider | Free Credits |
 | -------- |  ----------- |
 | OpenAI   |  $5 on first sign-up |
-| Groq | 500,000 tokens / day
+| Groq | 500,000 tokens/day

 > [!NOTE]
-> In this setup, for running the Kubrick Agent example - the freemium plans are enough.
+> In this setup, for running the Kubrick Agent example, the freemium plans are enough.

 ## 📚 Course Syllabus